 So let me explain what happens in my meditation classes for beginners.

-What happens in my meditation lessons for first-time students
+What happens in my meditation classes for first-time students

-When I give beginners meditation lessons, I have just a few goals:
+When I give beginners meditation classes, I have a few goals:

 1) to make sure you know how to meditate property by the end of the session,

 2) to make sure I give you the perfect meditation technique for your individual needs,

 3) to make sure you get the most out of your first meditation session.

 When I begin a meditation class, I spend some time getting to know you.
 We chat about your lifestyle, about what’s been happening in your mind (stress, recurring thoughts, etc.), and what you would like to get out of meditation (both in terms of your first meditation class and long-term).

 After our chat, I decide on the perfect meditation for you.
 Most teachers do not do this because the majority of meditation teachers only know one or two methods.
 Buddhist meditation teachers know Buddhist techniques; yoga meditation teachers know yogic techniques and so on.

 I then use my fifteen years of experience in more than thirty types of meditation to choose the best method for you.